 The ASVAB is an assortment of tests that help determine a Military Occupational Specialty (MOS).

-Prospective Signals Intelligence Voice Interceptors (MOS 35P) must complete a score of Skilled Technical (ST): 91.
+Prospective Signals Intelligence Voice Interceptors (MOS 35P) must meet the required Skilled Technical (ST) score on the ASVAB.

 Additionally, Signals Intelligence Voice Interceptors must complete the Defense Language Aptitude Battery (DLAB).